codycarroll/birdsense_TNC/README.md

               }
 ```
 - Email recipients: recipients (dictionary)
-  Defined as a list email recipients for the respective program and add the pair to the recipients dictionary:
+  Defined as a list of email recipients for the respective program and add the pair to the recipients dictionary:
 ```
 recipients = {
     "Bid4Birds": ["wangxinyi1986@gmail.com"],